17 Great Welcome Email Examples to Inspire Your Campaign

 The same goes for a content upgrade.
 Maybe you’ve offered an extended version of an article you’ve written for your blog post.
 Again, use a download or a URL to provide the content.

 For SaaS businesses and other companies that offer free trials, you might need to provide more instructions.
 For instance, the user probably needs a login and password to access the free trial.
-Explain how to get started and what to do if the user has problems.
+Explain in your welcome email sequence how to get started and what to do if the user has problems.

 Product Catalog Welcome Email

 This is another ecommerce store favorite.
 You can send a whole product catalog with your welcome email to direct prospects toward products you think they might like.
-For instance, you could segment your audience based on the product pages they visited, then reinforce their interest in those products.
+For instance, you could segment your audience based on the product pages they visited, then reinforce their interest in those products with relevant content.

 Social Proof Welcome Email